 For the New_Covid_Cases column, the missing values were imputed with zeros.
 This choice is justified given the nature of the data: on days where no new cases are reported or data isn't available, it's reasonable to consider the new cases as zero.

 However, the Sentiment_Score column presents a more intricate scenario.
-A deeper dive revealed that specific tickers like PEP and ATVI lacked sentiment scores altogether.
+A deeper dive revealed two companies (PEP and ATVI) lacked sentiment scores across the sample period.
 It's plausible that these companies might not have had significant news coverage or that the data source did not track their sentiment for the given period.
-Given the complete absence of sentiment data for these tickers, they were excluded from the dataset to avoid biasing the models with potentially misleading zeros.
+Given the complete absence of sentiment data for these tickers, these two companies were excluded from the dataset to avoid biasing the models with potentially misleading zeros.
 For the remaining entries, missing values in the Sentiment_Score column were filled with zeros, operating under the assumption that a missing value might imply neutral sentiment or lack of significant news on that particular day.

 4.2 Visualization of Missing Data

-An insightful visualization was generated to highlight the top 20 tickers with the highest count of missing Sentiment_Score values.
+A visualization was generated to highlight the top 20 tickers with the highest count of missing Sentiment_Score values.
 This visualization can aid in understanding whether the missingness is random or if it correlates with specific tickers.